Cody Brundage: Ultimate Fighting Championship

 Brundage faced Abdul Razak Alhassan on July 13, 2024, at UFC on ESPN 59.
 The bout ended in a no-contest early in the first round as a result of elbows to the back of the head of Brundage rendering him unable to continue.

 Brundage was scheduled to face The Ultimate Fighter: Team Grasso vs. Team Shevchenko middleweight tournament winner Ryan Loder on March 1, 2025 at UFC Fight Night 253.
 However, Loder withdrew from the fight for unknown reasons and was replaced by Julian Marquez.
 Brundage defeated Marquez by technical knockout at the end of the first round.

 Brundage faced Mansur Abdul-Malik on June 14, 2025 at UFC on ESPN 69.
 Initially, the bout was ruled as a loss for Brundage via technical decision after an accidental headbutt rendered Brundage from continuing in the third round.
 On July 23, 2025, following Brundage’s appeal, the Georgia Athletic and Entertainment Commission (GAEC) reversed the original ruling and declared the bout a majority draw, citing their policy that incomplete rounds cannot be scored; the judges' scores for the two completed rounds were 19–19, 19–19, and 18–20.

-In his move to the light heavyweight division, Brundage faced Eric McConico on August 9, 2025 at UFC on ESPN 72.
+Brundage faced Eric McConico in a light heavyweight bout on August 9, 2025 at UFC on ESPN 72.
 He lost the fight by split decision.
 6 out of 9 media outlets scored the bout for Brundage.

+Brundage faced Cameron Rowston on February 1, 2026, at UFC 325.
+He lost the fight by technical knockout in the second round.

+Replacing Duško Todorović who withdrew for undisclosed reasons, Brundage faced undefeated prospect Donte Johnson on March 7, 2026, at UFC 326.
+He lost the fight by split decision.

+Brundage faced Andre Petroski on May 16, 2026 at UFC Fight Night 276.
+He won the fight by technical knockout in the second round.